 It’s been interesting to observe how quickly we have adapted to the lockdown, and to the idea that our lives are going to have to change moving forward.
 The pandemic has brought much heartbreak and suffering, but it also carries a deeply important message.
 We must all have the courage to allow things to collapse, even allow ourselves to ‘fall apart’ a little in order to come back together in a much healthier and enjoyable way.
 I believe that by channelling my time and energy into matters of the gut, I can help raise greater awareness of how we can all be healthy in mind, body and spirit so that we’ll be better prepared for whatever comes our way.

-I will be referring all my clients to my friend and colleague, Jane Bush, at Gedling Colonics, where I go for my colonic treatments.
+I am referring all my clients to my friend and colleague, Jane Bush, at Gedling Colonics, where I go for my colonic treatments.
 I will also be contacting all my clinic patients individually about my decision to stop clinical practice.
 Without the clinic, and all the wonderful people we have met there, there would be no Just For Tummies.
 For that, Kevin and I would like to express our heartfelt thanks.
 We are eternally grateful.